 Lenses and Frames

-A brief description of the types of lenses and variety of frames available at Pacific Eye Clinic in Raymond and Ilwaco.
+A brief description of the types of lenses and variety of frames available at Pacific Eye Clinic in Raymond.

 Selecting your lenses and frames is a very personal choice.
 A wide variety of options are available that can be tailored to suit not only your medical needs but also your fashion preferences.